-Click on the question or the video tab to open.
+Click on the video transcript or the video tab to open.

 Click on the question